 Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2019.

-We still have a lot of love for the original 'wireless'; the radio.
+We still have a lot of love for the original 'wireless' – the radio.
 While we now have myriad options at our disposal for listening to music and accessing news, there are times when chucking the radio on just can't be beaten.

-With the advent of DAB radio, internet radio and Bluetooth streaming, the radio has come a long way from a basic bedside clock radio or portable for the kitchen or garden.
+With the advent of DAB radio, internet radio and Bluetooth streaming, the radio has come a long way since its basic bedside clock integration.
 You can even get a digital upgrade for your car.

-Consider the list of models below our pick of the best DAB radios we've reviewed.
+The list of models below is our pick of the best DAB radios we've had in for review.
 They all give you access to hundreds of digital radio stations, as well as a number of useful features from Bluetooth to live recording.
 Our round-up of radios includes budget and premium options, from dependable brands such as Pure and Roberts.
 And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.